Welcome to today's edition of the Rush 24-7 podcast.

 You don't realize what's happening out there, Rush.

-I mean, you are the tall focus.
+I mean, you are the so focus.

-So we left off with John Heilman after he had explained how uncomfortable it was to delve into the far right precincts of talk radio, and then ended up agreeing with what he heard me say, even though it pained him to realize that was happening.
+So we left off with John Heilman after he had explained how uncomfortable it was to delve into the far-right precincts of talk radio and then ended up agreeing with what he heard me say, even though it pained him to realize that was happening.

 We now go to CNN and Aaron Burnett out front.